Carlos Fumo

 -

-Enterprise & Efficiency: Led the design of the Uber Security Center—from ideation to production in under a quarter—and modernized marshalling operations for Norfolk Southern Railway.
+Enterprise Platforms & Efficiency: Spearheaded the end-to-end design strategy at Uber for the global Security Center—shipping from ideation to production in under 90 days—and led design operations to modernize heavy-industry rail logistics for Norfolk Southern Railway.

 -

-Fintech & E-commerce: Supervised teams at Samsung to integrate PIX money transfer protocols for Samsung Pay and designed a marketplace chat for B2W that saved $600k in operational costs.
+Fintech & High-Scale E-commerce: Directed design teams at the Samsung Research Institute to deploy secure PIX instant-payment workflows for Samsung Pay, and engineered an omni-channel marketplace chat platform for B2W that generated $600K in annual operational savings.

 Education & Certifications